173duprot/minimal-car/README.md

 **Notes:**

-\[0\] The lack of safety features on the vehicle mean that it will have safety more akin to that of a motorcycle, than that of a modern car.
+\[0\] The lack of safety features on the vehicle means that it will have safety more akin to that of a motorcycle, than that of a modern car.

 \[1\] Full 5 point harness to make up for the lack of airbags or solid non-canvas doors